 If you do not already have an Airbnb account, use this link to save $50 off your first booking.

-We were so glad we decided to spend our time in Amsterdam on a houseboat.
+We were so glad we decided to pick a houseboat for our Amsterdam accommodation.
 It was a really unique and special experience that we will always remember.
 The only downside was that I wished we had more time to relax at our houseboat.
 We were so busy touring around the city that we didn’t spend as much time in our cute little floating home.